Cryptocoders-wtf/assetstore-contract/docs/README.md

-# On-Chain Asset Store, Composer and Decentralized Autonomous Marketplace
+# On-Chain Asset Store, Asset Provider, Composer and Decentralized Autonomous Marketplace

 This is the summary document, which describes the vision & mission of this project and technologies, protocols and methods we are building, such as SVG compression, on-chain asset strore, crowd-Minting, asset providers and Draw2Earn app.